 QoS on Link Bundles

 A bundle is a group of one or more ports that are aggregated together and treated as a single link.
-Cisco NCS 5001 and Cisco NCS 5002 Routers support Ethernet interfaces and VLAN interfaces (bundle sub-interfaces) bundles.
+The router supports Ethernet interfaces and VLAN interfaces (bundle sub-interfaces) bundles.
 All QoS features currently supported on physical interfaces, are also supported on all link bundle interfaces.
-Applying QoS on sub-interfaces is not supported.
+Applying QoS on bundle members is not supported.

 For more info on link bundles, see Configuring Link Bundles chapter in L2VPN and Ethernet Services Configuration Guide for the Cisco NCS 5000 Series Routers, IOS XR Release 6.0.x

 Load balancing function is a forwarding mechanism to distribute traffic over multiple links based on Layer 3 routing information in the router.
-Per-destination load balancing, where the router is allowed to distribute packets over one of the links in the bundle, is the only supported load balancing in the Cisco NCS 5001 Router and Cisco NCS 5002 Router.
+Per-destination load balancing isonly supported on the router, where the router is allowed to distribute packets over one of the links in the bundle.
 When the per-destination load balancing is enabled, all packets for a certain source-destination pair goes through the same link, though there are multiple links available.
 In other words, per-destination load balancing can ensure that packets for a certain source-destination pair could arrive in order.

 Layer 3 Load Balancing on Link Bundles

 Layer 3 load balancing for link bundles is done on Ethernet Flow Points (EFPs) and is based on the IPv4 source and destination addresses in the packet.
 When Layer 3 service-specific load balancing is configured, all egress bundles are load balanced based on the IPv4 source and destination addresses.
 When packets do not have IPv4 addresses, default load-balancing (based on the MAC SA/DA fields in the packet header) is used.